FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 3. Run the installer and select the desired Minecraft version.

    {: .warning}
-   > Windows Defender may show a warning, this is normal for unsigned third-party tools and it's safe to proceed if downloaded from the official Spigot website; however, since this is third-party software, we are not legally responsible for its use.
+   > Windows Defender may show a warning.
+This is normal for unsigned third-party tools and it's safe to proceed if downloaded from the official Quilt website; however, since this is third-party software, we are not legally responsible for its use.
+NEVER download content from suspicious websites!

 4. Enter `server.jar` in the "final name" field.